ricardocaetano/StackBlitz_Self_CheckIn/checkpoint7/cp7-end/README.md

 - Implement LF fields with computed values
 - Customize computed values display
 - Add form's actions to the LF application
+- Add internationalization features in your LF application

 ### Checkpoint #1